Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Signal Vacuity Checking

 Detecting vacuous satisfaction of specifications is usually applied on top of model checking tools for finite state systems \cite{BeerBER01,KupfermanV03}.
 However, in general, the verification problem for hybrid automata (a mathematical model of CPS) is undecidable \cite{hs_gf:Alur95algorithmic}.
 Therefore, a formal guarantee about the correctness of CPS modeling and design is impossible, in general.
 CPS are usually safety critical systems and the verification and validation of these systems is necessary.
 One approach is to use Model Based Design (MBD) with a mathematical model of the CPS to facilitate the system analysis and implementation \cite{AbbasTECS2013}.
 Thus, semi-formal verification methods are gaining popularity \cite{KapinskiDJIB15}.
 Although we cannot solve the correctness problem with testing and monitoring, we can detect possible errors with respect to STL requirements.
-Vacuity detection in testing is important because vacuous signals satisfy the specification for reasons other than what was probably intended.